ladnir/cryptoTools/readme.md

 =====

 CryptoTools is a portable c++14 library containing a collection of tools for building cryptographic protocols.
-This include asynchronous networking (Boost Asio), several fast primitives such as AES (AES-NI), Blake2, SHA1 (assembly), and eliptic curve crypto (miracl, Relic-Toolkit).
+This include asynchronous networking (Boost Asio), several fast primitives such as AES (AES-NI), Blake2, SHA1 (assembly), and eliptic curve crypto (Relic-Toolkit).
 There are also several other utilities tailered for implementing protocols.

 Thirdparty networking is also supported.
 See `frontend_cryptoTools/tutorial/Network.cpp` for an example.